 A divorced person is entitled to benefits based on his or her ex-spouse’s employment when: the ex is eligible for Social Security retirement or disability benefits; the marriage lasted for 10 years or longer; the divorced person remains unmarried; the divorced person is a least 62; and the benefit to which the divorced person is entitled based on his or her own wages is less than the benefit that he or she would receive based on the ex’s.

 Sarah also learned that just as retiring early will reduce the Social Security benefit, delaying retirement will increase it.
 With that understanding, she decided to continue working until 70, at which point, she would begin drawing a benefit based on her own wage history, rather than Peter’s, and also be entitled to the maximum delayed retirement credit.

 Unwinding a marriage is widely considered the second most stressful life event that one can experience.
 And ensuring a comfortable retirement is arguably the most pressing financial concern of a lifetime.

 Navigating the intricacies of Social Security benefits is just one of the many ways that an adviser can help.

 Resources to help advisers improve their Social Security planning proficiency are readily available.

 The Social Security Administration provides a dedicated website, “Information for Financial Planners.”
 In addition, Social Security Analyzer Maximization Software is a terrific tool for benefit calculations and strategy development.

-This story is part of a 30-30 series on tools and strategies for retirement.
+This story is part of a 30-30 series on Social Security.
+It was originally published on Aug.
+22.